FIBCs, also called bulk bags or Super Sacks, offer significant ergonomic advantages over small bags, gaylord boxes, drums and other small containers.

 However, FIBCs do carry some risks of their own, which must be addressed to lower the cost of workplace injuries and OSHA violations.
 Discharging operations, in particular, account for most of the injuries involving bulk bags.

-Let’s review some of the safety hazards associated with unloading FIBCs and some ways to mitigate these risks.
+Let’s review some of the safety hazards associated with unloading FIBCs and our five recommended ways to mitigate these risks.

 FIBC contents often weigh over 2 tons, so an incident involving them could be catastrophic.